 - Under 0.12° = No need to compensate, X/Y axis are perpendicular.
 Congratulations!

-It may look that the compensations are not that high at the first sight.
+It may seem that the compensations are not that significant.
 However, if we take into consideration the 250 mm X-axis length, 1.1 mm is a large margin.
-In order to improve your axis perpendicularity, make sure the distance of the front calibration points (as seen on the first screen) is the same.
+In order to improve your axis perpendicularity, make sure the difference in the front calibration points distance is minimal, as seen in the picture above.

 Do not hesitate to contact us at firstname.lastname@example.org if you have any following questions.